jbiatek/BSGRulebook/rulebook.md

 - Draw and place Ally cards and their respective tokens until 3 are placed on the board.
 If an Ally is a duplicate of an existing player's character, remove it from the game and re-draw.
 - Each player draws 4 Trauma tokens, and contributes 1 to create the Mood Pool.

 Human players want the overall Mood to be benevolent, but also want their own tokens to be benevolent toward the end of the game.
-Cylons are the exact opposite.
+Cylons are the exact opposite: they want an antagonistic mood, as well as antagonistic tokens for themselves.

 During the game, any player who is sent to the Brig or Sickbay must also draw a Trauma token.
 A hidden Cylon who is executed must also draw a Trauma token.